jbossdemocentral/fuse-introlab/README.md

 This very simple lab will guide you to create your very first Fuse SpringBoot project running on OpenShift.
 There are 3 sections in the lab.

 * Create a project that read from a database
-* Expose a restful API endpoint to access data in the datavase
+* Expose a restful API endpoint to access data in the database
 * Deploy your application on OpenShift

 ## Installation